circleci/circleci-docs/jekyll/_cci2/workflows.md

 **Note:** Projects configured with Workflows often include multiple jobs that share syntax for Docker images, environment variables, or `run` steps.
 Refer the [YAML Anchors/Aliases](http://yaml.org/spec/1.2/spec.html#id2765878) documentation for information about how to alias and reuse syntax to keep your `.circleci/config.yml` file small.
 See the [Reuse YAML in the CircleCI Config](https://circleci.com/blog/circleci-hacks-reuse-yaml-in-your-circleci-config-with-yaml/) blog post for a summary.

-To run a set of parallel jobs, add a new `workflows:` section to the end of your existing `.circleci/config.yml` file with the version and a unique name for the workflow.
-The following sample `.circleci/config.yml` file shows the default workflow orchestration with two parallel jobs.
+To run a set of concurrent jobs, add a new `workflows:` section to the end of your existing `.circleci/config.yml` file with the version and a unique name for the workflow.
+The following sample `.circleci/config.yml` file shows the default workflow orchestration with two concurrent jobs.
 It is defined by using the `workflows:` key named `build_and_test` and by nesting the `jobs:` key with a list of job names.
-The jobs have no dependencies defined, therefore they will run in parallel.
+The jobs have no dependencies defined, therefore they will run concurrently.

 ```yaml
 jobs: